US orthodontic chains, ranked by office count

 How fragmented is the US orthodontic market?

 Extremely.
-The top 10 orthodontic chains together hold roughly 1,247 offices out of about 13,200, around 9.4 percent of the universe.
-The remaining 90.6 percent is independent solo practices and small two-to-five-office groups owned by the orthodontist who actually treats patients.
-This is one of the most fragmented healthcare verticals in the country.
+The top 10 chains together account for roughly 9.4% of US orthodontic offices.
+The other 90.6% is independent solo practices and small two-to-five-office groups owned by the treating orthodontist.
+This is one of the most fragmented healthcare specialties in the US, a market with no dominant consolidator even after a decade of DSO activity.

 Who buys orthodontic chain and practice data?